cloudmesh/client/docs/source/man/man.rst

 Command - hpc::

     Usage:
-        hpc set CLUSTER
         hpc queue [--name=NAME][--cluster=CLUSTER][--format=FORMAT]
         hpc info [--cluster=CLUSTER][--format=FORMAT]
         hpc run SCRIPT [--queue=QUEUE] [--t=TIME] [--N=nodes] [--name=NAME] [--cluster=CLUSTER][--dir=DIR][--group=GROUP][--format=FORMAT]
-        hpc kill job==NAME [--cluster=CLUSTER][--group=GROUP][--format=FORMAT]
+        hpc kill --job=NAME [--cluster=CLUSTER][--group=GROUP]
         hpc kill all [--cluster=CLUSTER][--group=GROUP][--format=FORMAT]
         hpc status [--cluster=CLUSTER][--group=GROUP][--job=ID]
         hpc test --cluster=CLUSTER [--time=SECONDS]

     Options:
-       --format=FORMAT  the output format [default: json]
+       --format=FORMAT  the output format [default: table]

     Examples:

         Special notes

            if the group is specified only jobs from that group are considered.
 Otherwise the default group is used.
-If he group is set to None, all groups are used.
+If the group is set to None, all groups are used.

         cm hpc queue
-            lists the details of the queues of the default hpc cluster
+            lists the details of the queues of the hpc cluster

         cm hpc queue --name=NAME
-            lists the details of the named queue of the default hpc cluster
+            lists the details of the job in the queue of the hpc cluster

         cm hpc info
-            lists the details of the hpc cluster hpc cluster
+            lists the details of the hpc cluster

         cm hpc run SCRIPT
             submits the script to the cluster.
-THe script will be copied prior to execution into the home directory on the remote machine.
+The script will be copied prior to execution into the home directory on the remote machine.
 If a DIR is specified it will be copied into that dir.